Mfaizl/jsongrapher-pyasd/examples/README_examples.txt

+Please note that all of the JSON files can be dragged into JSONGrapher.
+The reason that python scripts are provided in most of these examples is because these examples are to teach a user how to create JSONGrapher records.
+Anyone can drag the records into jsongrapher (without any knowledge) after that.

 Each directory has a separate example with the python file to run beginning with the word "example"

 example_1_drag_and_drop shows how to launch a JSONGrapher window for dragging and dropping in multiple files for merging and plotting.